 How we process your personal data and our legal basis for processing your data

-We use, process and store your Personal Data to provide the Handshake Service and to maximize opportunities to connect you with potential employers.
+We use, process and store your Personal Data to provide the Handshake Service and to maximise opportunities to connect you with potential employers.
 This legal basis for processing your data and the purpose for processing is as follows:

 When we may share your personal data